Many managers are expressing concern about ‘Quite Quitting’. They fear that Remote Working is impacting on productivity, as well as engagement.

 Could ‘quiet quitting’ and ‘performance theatre’ be:

 Being productive and being busy are too very different things.
 Looking busy is something else entirely.
-For those who are being tracked, ‘mouse giggling’ (moving your mouse to suggest that you are active/productive) has become a new routine.
+For those who are being tracked, ‘mouse giggling’ (an extension to your browser or a device jiggles your mouse to suggest that you are active/productive) has become a new routine.

-It could be argued that in turning to productivity tracking software, some organizations are fighting last year’s battle when it comes to performance.
+It could be argued that in turning to productivity tracking software, some organizations are fighting last year’s (or to be more precise last century’s) battle when it comes to performance.
 They are clinging to an outmoded view of human performance, motivation and potential.
 They lack a basic understanding of what makes people tick.

-Performance Tracking and Performance Theatre suggests that too many managers have slept through the lecture on Mc Gregor’s Theory X and Y, Maslow’s Hierarchy or Herzberg.
+As one of our consulting colleagues puts it: ‘Traditional attitudes to Performance Tracking and Performance Theatre suggests that too many managers have slept through the lecture on Mc Gregor’s Theory X and Y, Maslow’s Hierarchy or Herzberg.
 They haven’t read Brene Brown, Carol Dweck, Shawn Anchor, Margaret Heffernan, Amy Edmondson or Dan Ariely.
-They haven’t heard of intrinsic motivation, Performance 2.0, Growth Mindset, Big P, Psychological Safety, or so many other ideas that have re-shaped the way we think about performance.
+They haven’t heard of intrinsic motivation, Performance 2.0, Growth Mindset, Big P, Psychological Safety, or so many other ideas that have re-shaped the way we think about performance’.

 For enlightened leaders, using tools and methods from the last century to optimize the modern work environment won’t cut it.
 Today’s knowledge worker is very different to the cowed factory worker of the 1900s.
 He or she does not switch their brain off when they go to work, indeed that is exactly what you don’t want to happen!

-Other factors performance tracking and performance theatre redundant include a high trust environment, appreciation and recognition, the potential for personal growth, being part of a team, a level of autonomy and a shared sense of purpose.
-These things make both.
+Other factors that make performance tracking and performance theatre redundant include a high trust environment, appreciation and recognition, the potential for personal growth, being part of a team, a level of autonomy and a shared sense of purpose.